HP-Robotics/HPRoboticsDesign/docs/learning-course/stage1/1A/section1-exercise3.md

     - **Blue is bad** — a blue sketch means it's not fully defined yet.
 Everything should turn black.
     - **Less is better** — use the fewest dimensions necessary to fully lock down your design.

+!!!
+Warning
+    2823 -- This is really just a pet peeve that Taylor has, but the default planes (Front, Right, Top) are visual clutter and make it harder to work in sketches.
+These planes can be hidden by clicking the eye that shows up when hovering your mouse over the name in the feature tree.
+(The first thing Taylor will do when helping you is hide these planes.)
 ---

 ### What You Learned